 Birth Control Vaginal Dryness

-Women on oral contraceptive pills or the pill may also experience vaginal dryness.
+Women on oral contraceptive pills or the pill may also experience vaginal dryness1.
 Both estrogen and testosterone play a crucial role in lubricating the vagina.
 Because the pill substantially reduces estrogen and testosterone production it can impact lubrication, libido, and sexual pleasure.
 Birth control pills with drospirenone appear to be the most problematic, although this can occur with any formulation.

-While any birth control containing estrogen and progestin can lead to vaginal dryness in some women, the pill is generally cited as the worst offender among women.
+While any birth control containing estrogen and progestin2 can lead to vaginal dryness in some women, the pill is generally cited as the worst offender among women.
 Be sure to talk to your prescribing provider if you’re experiencing this side effect.

 And in case you’ve ever been told the myth that sex is suppposed to hurt, let me just bust that and let you know it shouldn’t—not ever.
 Not even your first time.
 If it hurts, it could be a lubrication issue or it could be something else.
-Don’t ignore it and definitely get help from a provider
+Don’t ignore it and definitely get help from a provider.

 What Are The Types Of Personal Lubricant?